Barley exports in 2018/19 MY can become the largest in the modern history of Kazakhstan — E.Karabanov

 You should be authorized to post comment

-In 2018, Kazakhstan exported the maximum volumes of wheat for 6 recent years
+In March 2019, Kazakhstan exported the record volumes of flaxseed

-Kazakhstan: as of March 1, grain stocks totaled over 10 mln tonnes
+Kazakhstan: as of May 1, grain stocks totaled nearly 8 mln tonnes